 When he answered his cellphone just before 9 a.m. on Dec.
 4, the woman calling sounded hysterical: “Daddy, I’m in trouble,” she said, sobbing to Cazadero resident Kerch Thomas.
 Seconds later, an unknown man saying he was with a Guatemalan crime organization took over the call and told Thomas his daughter had been kidnapped after witnessing a murder and now would be killed unless he paid $10,000.

 Then the woman screamed in the background during the call.
 A frantic Thomas, who kept his cellphone to his ear following the man’s orders not to hang up, took $10,000 out of his account at West America Bank in Guerneville.

-Thomas was driving to downtown Santa Rosa with the cash to await further instructions from the man when he crossed paths with a Sonoma County sheriff’s sergeant, who helped him determine his 40-year-old daughter living in Oregon was safe.
+Thomas was driving to downtown Santa Rosa with the cash to await further instructions from the man when he crossed paths with a Sonoma County sheriff’s sergeant, who helped him determine his 40-year-old daughter in Oregon was safe.

-“I thought it was my daughter,” Thomas said, recounting last week’s harrowing phone call that turned out to be a scam spreading around the nation that the FBI calls virtual kidnapping.
+“I thought it was my daughter,” Thomas said, recounting last week’s harrowing phone call that turned out to be a scam that’s spreading around the nation that the FBI calls virtual kidnapping.
 “There was nothing you could do but do what they wanted.”